How Bankruptcy Works and What to Expect

 Is Debt Settlement a Good Alternative to Bankruptcy?

 Unlike bankruptcy, debt settlement does not require a court filing.
 You are not required to retain an attorney or additional financial counseling.
 You do not pay any upfront fees.
-While you make payments, you do not have to repay your debts in full.
+While you make payments, you may not have to repay your debts in full.

 Your creditors settle for less because they know you have left open the option of bankruptcy, which could leave them with little chance to collect your debts.